 Expansions of Medicaid have often involved enhanced FMAPs that provide more-generous federal support for the newly eligible population.
 For example, under the State Children’s Health Insurance Program (SCHIP), states received an enhanced FMAP that ranged from 76.5 to 96 percent in fiscal year 2020.
 These enhanced FMAPs continued with the ACA Medicaid expansion, where the federal government pays a constant 90 percent of costs across all states regardless of the state’s income.

 This generous contribution combined with variation in both the expansion decision and the impact of the expansions has meaningfully shifted the distribution of transfers across states.
 Table 7 contains data from the Medicaid and CHIP Payment and Access Commission (MACPAC) on funding sources and enrollment for Medicaid programs by a state’s expansion status.
-Unsurprisingly, these data show that the average expansion state had a much larger increase in Medicaid enrollment than the average non-expansion state.
+Unsurprisingly, these data show that the average expansion state had a much-larger increase in Medicaid enrollment than the average non-expansion state.
 That said, non-expansion states also saw a non-trivial increase in the size of their Medicaid population.
 This is a combination of economic conditions and the “welcome mat” effect described above where publicity about Medicaid and the ACA individual mandate increased enrollment.
 Importantly, some of the increase in expansion states are also likely the result of this welcome mat effect.

 These new enrollees resulted in greater spending for both sets of states.
 However, for expansion states there was also a meaningful increase in the share of spending coming from the federal government.
-This was likely driven by the for more generous sharing of costs for the newly eligible cohort.
+This was likely driven by the more-generous sharing of costs for the newly eligible cohort.
 In non-expansion states the share paid by the federal government was largely flat.
-Looking at spending per enrollee, the average expansion state saw its own spending per enrollee drop by 18 percent from 2012-2016.
+Looking at spending per enrollee, the average expansion state saw its own spending per enrollee drop by 18 percent from 2012–2016.
 Non-expansion states saw a decline of only 2 percent over the same time period.

 An economically meaningful fraction of Medicaid spending simply replaces uncompensated care that would have been provided by hospitals in that state (Garthwaite, Gross, Notowidigdo, 2018).
 In addition, the increased use of hospital services resulting from the ACA expansion represents an infusion of federal sources into state economies.
 To the extent this infusion exceeds the state’s contribution to federal taxation, this shift in the distribution of federal spending could have economically meaningful effects on regional economic output.
 Future work should examine the potential fiscal and economic ramifications of this effect on regional economic development.